Cedric the Entertainer: Personal life

 Cedric is married to Lorna Wells.
 They have two children, Croix (born 2000) and Lucky Rose (born 2003).
-He also has a daughter, Tiara (born 1990), from a previous relationship.
+He also has a daughter, Tiara (born 1989), from a previous relationship.
 He continues his involvement with his high school by awarding a scholarship each year to a graduating senior through the Cedric the Entertainer Charitable Foundation, whose motto is "Reaching Out...Giving Back".
-Cedric majored in mass communication at Southeast Missouri State University and worked as a State Farm insurance claims adjuster and substitute high school teacher before becoming a full-time comedian.
-He is a member of Kappa Alpha Psi.
 In May 2015, he was awarded an honorary doctorate in fine arts and humanities by Lincoln University of Missouri (his parents' alma mater).
-In 2018, St. Louis honored him by renaming the street in front of the Kappa Alpha Psi Alumni House Cedric The Entertainer Way.
+In 2018, St. Louis honored him by renaming the street in front of the Kappa Alpha Psi Alumni House to Cedric The Entertainer Way.